vippsas/vipps-shopify/README.md

 2. Select the "Utvikler" ("Developer") tab and choose Production Keys.
 Here you can find the merchant serial number (6 figures)
 3. Click on "Show keys" under the API keys column to see “Client ID”, “Client Secret” and “Vipps Subscription Key”

-See: [Getting Started](https://github.com/vippsas/vipps-developers/blob/master/vipps-developer-portal-getting-started.md) with the Vipps Portal, and the Vipps eCommerce [FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md).
+See: [Getting Started](https://developer.vippsmobilepay.com/docs/vipps-developers/) with the Vipps Portal, and the Vipps [FAQ](https://developer.vippsmobilepay.com/docs/vipps-developers/faqs/).

 # Installation